viccon/sturdyc/README.md

 and then have the cache swallow that error and return nil, felt much less intuitive.

-The entire example is available [here.](https://github.com/viccon/sturdyc/tree/main/examples/refreshes)
+This code is based on the example available [here.](https://github.com/viccon/sturdyc/tree/main/examples/refreshes)

 # Non-existent records

 In the example above, we could see that once we delete the key, the following iterations lead to a continuous stream of outgoing requests.
-This will happen for every ID that doesn't exist at the data source.
+This would also happen for every ID that doesn't exist at the underlying data source.
 If we can't retrieve it, we can't cache it.
 If we can't cache it, we can't serve it from memory.
 If this happens frequently, we'll experience a lot of I/O operations, which will significantly increase our system's latency.

 The reasons why someone might request IDs that don't exist can vary.
 It could be due to a faulty CMS configuration, or perhaps it's caused by a slow